-- 1. Register and attend Transfer Orientation. - B. Students who have been disqualified from the college or university of last attendance (other than SJSU) will not be considered for admission to a regular session until: - 1.
-They have reapplied for admission, as upper division transfers, during the next available admission application cycle and meet all posted deadlines. - 2.
+- 1. They have reapplied for admission, as upper division transfers, during the next available admission application cycle and meet all posted deadlines. - 2.
 The official transcript of record indicates eligibility to re-enroll - 3.
 Former Students Returning (FSR) should complete an "FSR petition" from SJSU in addition to applying for admission.
-Details may be found at http://vpsaweb7.sjsu.edu/Petition_FSR_SP14.pdf
+Details may be found at https://vpsaweb7.sjsu.edu/2164_FSR_petition_10162015.pdf